Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 MEMORY GAME PAGE:
 - This is a stress buster game for kids to play to either take a break from their study or just test their memory retaining power.
-- The game starts automatically with clicking the first tile.
+- The game starts automatically with clicking the first 2 tiles.
 - It counts the time taken and also gives a congratulations pop up window with this information.
 - This will also allow user to restart game from the congratulations pop up to improve the score.